 When The Levee Breaks: Ripples Of The Great Flood

 Along the mighty Mississippi River, rising waters carry musical echoes of the river's long history of floods.
-Many of those sonic tributaries reach back to perhaps the worst one in U.S. history: The Great Flood of 1927.
-That catastrophe shaped how future generations of farmers, families and even governments would cope with future floods.
+Many of those sonic tributaries reach back to perhaps the worst one in U.S. history: the Great Flood of 1927.
+That catastrophe shaped how future generations of farmers, families and even governments would cope with floods.